Volunteers needed for Daffodil Days

 Friday, January 11, 2013

-BEDFORD – The American Cancer Society is seeking volunteers for Daffodil Days, a program to welcome spring and help raise money and awareness to fight cancer.
-Offer hope to cancer patients by volunteering to assist with event planning and development in your community.
+The American Cancer Society is seeking volunteers for Daffodil Days, a beloved program to welcome spring and help raise funds and awareness to fight cancer and to create a world with more birthdays.